 - check-mx-cname If check-integrity is set, then fail, warn, or ignore MX records that refer to CNAMES.
 The default is to warn. - check-srv-cname If check-integrity is set, then fail, warn, or ignore SRV records that refer to CNAMES.
 The default is to warn. - check-sibling When performing integrity checks, also check that sibling glue exists.
+The default is yes. - zero-no-soa-ttl If yes, when returning authoritative negative responses to SOA queries, set the TTL of the SOA record returned in the authority section to zero.
 The default is yes.

-- check-spf If check-integrity is set, check that there is a TXT Sender Policy Framework record present (starts with "v=spf1") if there is an SPF record present.
-The default is warn. - zero-no-soa-ttl If yes, when returning authoritative negative responses to SOA queries, set the TTL of the SOA record returned in the authority section to zero.
-The default is yes. - zero-no-soa-ttl-cache If yes, when caching a negative response to an SOA query set the TTL to zero.
+- zero-no-soa-ttl-cache If yes, when caching a negative response to an SOA query set the TTL to zero.
 The default is no. - update-check-ksk When set to the default value of yes, check the KSK bit in each key to determine how the key should be used when generating RRSIGs for a secure zone.